 We have seen a static consumption trend in recent years.
-Therefore, with the aim of expanding the idea that has existed for years – a product suitable for digestion and associated with older adults – through the channels industry, pastry, chocolate shop, cuisine, snack, among others, as an industry we are making efforts to link plum to youth, with a healthy and sports life, given its excellent nutritional characteristics.
+Therefore, with the aim of expanding the idea that has existed for years – a product suitable for digestion and associated with older adults – through the channels industry, pastry, chocolate shop, cuisine, snack, among others, as an industry we are making efforts to link prunes to youth, with a healthy and sports life, given its excellent nutritional characteristics.
 That’s where the road goes…

 How has the domestic market been presented?

 Every day we observe a greater presence of the product in the supermarket shelves.
 It has improved its presentation and increased its consumption.

 With regard to the recession in Chile, how do you see that it is the agricultural and the company in particular?